artemyk/artemyk.github.io/_pages/about.md

 {% include scholar_link.html %} &nbsp;&nbsp;\|&nbsp;&nbsp; {% include cv_link.html %} &nbsp;&nbsp;\|&nbsp;&nbsp; <a href="https://github.com/artemyk">GitHub</a>

-I am currently working as a researcher at the [Universal Biology Institute](http://park.itc.u-tokyo.ac.jp/UBI/index_e.html), a theoretical biology group at the [University of Tokyo](https://www.u-tokyo.ac.jp/en/).
-Prior to this, I spent several years as a postdoc at the [Santa Fe Institute](https://santafe.edu/), an interdisciplinary research institute dedicated to the study of complex systems.

 In my research, I use techniques from information theory and statistical physics to understand information processing in various physical and biological complex systems.
 For more details, see my [research](projects) page.

+I am currently working at the [Universitat Pompeu Fabra][http://www.upf.edu].
+Prior to this, I spent several years as a postdoc at the [Santa Fe Institute](https://santafe.edu/), an interdisciplinary research institute dedicated to the study of complex systems, as well as the [Universal Biology Institute](http://park.itc.u-tokyo.ac.jp/UBI/index_e.html), a theoretical biology group at the [University of Tokyo](https://www.u-tokyo.ac.jp/en/).

 For a complete list of publications and preprints, see my  {% include scholar_link.html %} page or download my {% include cv_link.html %}.